What is pre-teen and teenage mental health?

 - Keep active.
 Physical fitness will help your child stay healthy, have more energy, feel confident, manage stress and sleep well.

 - Develop and maintain healthy eating habits.

 - Get enough regular sleep.
+Pre-teens need 9-11 hours of sleep and teenagers need 8-10 hours of sleep a night.
 Quality sleep will help your child to manage a busy life, stress and responsibilities.

 - Avoid alcohol and other drugs.

 Alcohol and other drugs are a major risk factor for teenage mental health problems.
 You should encourage your child to avoid drugs, and don’t give your child opportunities to drink alcohol until they’re 18 years old.
 If you know your child is using alcohol or other drugs and you’re worried, talk with your child.
 Also consider speaking to a health professional or counsellor.

 Signs pre-teens and teenagers might need help with mental health

 It’s normal for children and teenagers to sometimes have low moods, poor motivation and trouble sleeping.
 These things aren’t always the signs of a mental health problem.
 But if you notice any of the following signs and the signs go on for more than a few weeks, it’s important to talk with your child.
 The next step is to get professional help.